tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 hand, the requirements on info seem weaker, but maybe actually this needs to be secret?
 Analysis needed.]]

-[[OPEN ISSUE: If the client-facing server implements stateless HRR, it has no way to send a cookie, short of as-yet-unspecified integration with the backend server.
-Stateless HRR on the client-facing server works fine, however.
-See issue #333.]]

 ## GREASE Extensions {#grease-extensions}

 If the client attempts to connect to a server and does not have an ECHConfig